Gynko/frontendwonderland/README.md

 ## Using Styled Components:

 Pros:

-1- Allows to remove the styles from the components itself: all classes disappear, but you still have to pass props every now and then.
+- Allows to remove the styles from the components itself: all the styling that is not prop driven disappears.
-2- Props driven styles without using ugly string interpolation.
-3- Theming.

 Cons:

-1- Since you replace your jsx tag with the styled variable, it can makes the reader think that you are dealing with a component.
+- Since you replace your jsx tag with the styled variable, it can make the reader think that you are dealing with a component.
 That could confuse people?
   Solution: Maybe possible to change color with an extension? (made a little research without success).

 ```javascript
 <div className="component-container"></div>